 Wildlife and Welfare

-The non human animals we share the world with are all around us; captive in
+The non human animals we share the world with are all around us;

-interfaces such as deer, raccoons or feral cats or
+urban or suburban interfaces such as deer, raccoons or feral cats or

 and non human animals impact on each other and the world.

 A brief history of rabies in NYC raccoons and my interview with

 the city on the Health Department's plans to control it (more).